-In addition to reading, singing and talking with your child from birth, you can help promote learning at a young age by preparing their environment.
-Here are some things to consider when setting up a play space for baby:
+In addition to reading, singing and talking with your child from birth, you can help promote learning at a young age by using these principles to design your baby’s environment:

-- Passive toys make for active babies.
-Simple or “passive” toys require your child to be engaged in order to activate them.
+- Offer passive toys.
+We like to say that “passive toys make for active babies.”
+What we mean is that simple toys require your child to be engaged in order to activate them.
 More “active” toys with lights and sounds (screens are the most active) can put your child into a passive mode, where they push a button and wait to be entertained.
-Choose toys that are exciting because of the engagement they require, not because of their bells and whistles.
+Choose toys that are exciting because they invite your child to pull, grab, or move, not because of their bells and whistles.

 - Present just the right amount of challenge.
 There is an understanding in Montessori that if you give your child a material and they use it “correctly” right away, you waited too long to introduce it.
 The best learning happens as children make mistakes while they try to figure something out and eventually achieve mastery on their own.
 When you look for toys for babies, try to choose ones that provide an appropriate level of challenge: not so easy that your child gets bored or so complicated that they get frustrated.